danaivach/hyperlab/README.md

 # hyperlab
-A demo scenario for the Web Conference 2020, showcasing a dynamic WoT environment where (partial) plans are missing or need to be assembled by the agents.
+A demo scenario for the Web Conference 2020, showcasing a dynamic WoT environment where (partial) plans are missing or need to be assembled by autonomous and human agents.

 # Setup
 * Install gradle